leon-luna-ray/hw02-responsive-portfolio/README.md

-# hw02-responsive-portfolio
+# coding-portfolio

-* First commit of my portfolio website.
+* My coding portfolio.
 Three pages: home, portfolio and contact.

-* Created semantic html elemtents
-* Used bootstrap for majority of the styling with some custom CSS styles as well.
+* Used Bootstrap for majority of the styling with some custom CSS styles as well.

 * Created a responsive design across the site.

 * Created nav bar and footer using bootstrap.

-* Used bootstrap grid for positioning. (still having trouble with the last image on the portfolio page.)
+* Used bootstrap grid for positioning.

-* Created bio and added my own pictures.
+* Created bio and and recent applications/projects.